Women's War: Means of protest/protest strategies

 A major tactic in the protests was what is known as "sitting".
 Scholars like Glover have noted that men who did not value women, risked the possibility of being shunned and sat on by those who felt normalcy had to be restored within their society.
-"Sitting on a man" or "making war on a man" was a long held tradition used as the women's main weapon when faced with injustices in their society.
-Scholars like Green (1964), Judith Van Allen (1976), and Monday Effiong Noah (1985) have noted that some methods used by Aba women were :surrounding the home of the man in question, insulting his manhood, and destroying anything that he would characterize as a prized possession.
-Women would gather at the compound of the man in question, and sing and dance while detailing the women's grievances against him.
+"Sitting on a man" or "making war on a man" was a long-held tradition used as the women's main weapon when faced with injustices in their society.
+Scholars like Green (1964), Judith Van Allen (1976), and Monday Effiong Noah (1985) have noted that some methods used by Aba women were: surrounding the home of the man in question, insulting his manhood, and destroying anything that he would characterize as a prized possession.
+Women would gather at the compound of the man in question and sing and dance while detailing the women's grievances against him.
 The women would often bang on his hut, demolish it, or plaster it with mud.
 Actions like mistreating his wife or violating women's market rules were punishable by being "sit on."
 If necessary, these practices were continued until he repented and changed his ways.
 During the March of Grand-Bassam the method of sitting on a man was also used when a man got his girlfriend arrested after she put his RDA card into her underwear.
 Women then invaded the courts and when threatened by police began to dance and take their clothes off: a method used as a powerful form of resistance.
 The nakedness of women in many African and Sahelian communities was considered a taboo that indicated the force of power women had to stop the malfeasance.
 When it came to the Warrant Chiefs, along with singing and dancing around the houses and offices, the women would follow their every move, invading their space and forcing the men to pay attention.
-The wives of the Warrant Chiefs were often disturbed and they too put pressure on the Warrants to listen to the demands of the women.
+The wives of the Warrant Chiefs were often disturbed, and they too put pressure on the Warrants to listen to the demands of the women.
 This tactic of "sitting on the Warrants," i.e. following them everywhere and anywhere, was very popular with the women in Nigeria, and used to great effect.
-Through the choice of clothing, the use of body language and choice of song, drew attention to the role and status of women in Nigeria, particularly in protection the good of the land.
+Through the choice of clothing, the use of body language and choice of song, drew attention to the role and status of women in Nigeria, particularly in protecting the good of the land.
 Other men in the village rarely came to their rescue and would say that they brought the wrath of women onto themselves.